 Audioguides are available in English, French, or Spanish.
 Please note that, while accurate at the time of publication, these prices may change at any time.

 - Ile St Louis

 - Musee d'Orsay

-- Marais Neighborhood: Its medieval history is as riveting as its hip boutiques and pleasant terraces.
+- Marais Neighborhood: Its medieval history is as riveting as its luxury boutiques, delicious street food and pleasant outdoor terraces.

 Visiting the crypt will take you through Paris' varied historical layers, quite literally.
 Ruins and artifacts correspond to the following periods and civilizations (Source: official website):

 Paris was first settled by a Gaulish tribe called the Parisii.
 Archaeological digs in the area in recent years have recovered coins etched with the names of the Parisii.
 During the reign of the Emperor Augustus, around 27 BC, the Gallo-Roman city of Lutetia, occupying the left bank (rive gauche) of the Seine.
 The present-day island known as the Ile de la Cite was formed when several smaller islands were artificially joined during the First century AD.